yli3/GetData_CourseProject/README.md

   - **subject**: identifies the subject by number (from 1 to 30).
   - **activty**: identifies the activity by name (either WALKING, WALKING\_UPSTAIRS, WALKING\_DOWNSTAIRS, SITTING, STANDING, or LAYING)
   - **group**: identifies to which group the subject belonged (either "train" or "test")
+  - **trialNumber**: for the `tidy.whole` dataset; this indicates the unique trial number for a subject/activity pair.
   - **measure**: identifies the type of measure, of the 66 measures of interest.
 The names are listed in `CodeBook.md`.

 ### Measurement variables

   - **value**: for the `tidy.whole` dataset; this is the measured value for a given trial record.
-  - **average**: for the `tidy.average` dataset only; this is a mean value across all trials for a given subject/activity pair.
+  - **average**: for the `tidy.average` dataset only; this is a mean value across all trials for a subject/activity pair.

 ## run_analysis() Summary